-The Grand Prairie Police Department detention facility is part of the Support Bureau under the direction of Deputy Chief Mike Taylor.
-The facility has the capacity to house 211 inmates.
-The jail consists of five cell blocks, four temporary holding blocks and two special management cells.
-There are also eight separate cells for short term housing of juvenile offenders.
-There is currently one detention manager, four detention supervisors and 36 detention officers assigned to the facility.
+The Grand Prairie Police Department Detention Center is part of the Investigative Services Bureau under the direction of Deputy Chief Mike Taylor.
+The facility has the capacity to house 210 inmates.
+The detention center consists of five cell blocks, four temporary holding blocks and two special management cells.
+There are also six separate cells for short term housing of juvenile offenders.
+There is currently one detention manager, four detention supervisors and 36 detention officers assigned to the center.

 Jail Frequently Asked Questions

-How can I find out if someone is in the Grand Prairie Jail?
+How can I find out if someone is in the Grand Prairie Detention Center?

-- In person: Contact jail staff in the jail lobby, 1525 Arkansas Ln.
+- In person: Contact detention staff in the detention lobby, 1525 Arkansas Ln.
 Grand Prairie TX 75052

 - Telephone: 972-237-8947 or 972-237-8951

-The jail is located at Grand Prairie Public Safety Building at 1525 Arkansas Ln., Grand Prairie, TX 75052.
+The center is located at Grand Prairie Public Safety Building at 1525 Arkansas Ln., Grand Prairie, TX 75052.

-What type of facility is the Grand Prairie Jail?
+What type of facility is the Grand Prairie Detention Center?

-The jail is a holding facility.
+The center is a holding facility.
 This means that prisoners are generally confined for less than 72 hours before being released or transferred to another facility.